 1. Check for condensation and water leaks.
 If you see any kind of water leak, stop it immediately to protect the integrity of your home's foundation and prevent water damage to your house and belongings.
 If the pipes in your basement show signs of condensation, wrap them with insulation to reduce the moisture that perpetuates musty odors.

-Dry out the basement.
-Use dehumidifiers to remove moisture from the air in your basement.
+2. Dry out the basement.
+It’s critical to dry out your basement.
+Use dehumidifiers to remove moisture from the air.
 If your basement has windows, keep them open for a few hours and use a fan to circulate fresh air into the room.
 Even without windows, you can try opening the basement door and placing a fan downstairs to increase air circulation.

-Kill the mold.
-You may be surprised to learn that undiluted white vinegar has the ability to kill 82 percent of mold spores.
+3. Kill the mold.
+You may be surprised to learn that undiluted white vinegar has the ability to kill some mold spores.
 Wearing protective gear to prevent contact with the spores, pour straight vinegar into a spray bottle and heavily mist all affected areas.
-Keep your windows open and air circulating during this step.
-Leave the mixture to dry to help prevent continued mold growth.
+Keep windows open with air circulating, and let the mixture dry to help prevent continued mold growth.